vitaly-t/pg-promise/README.md

 ---

-When a formatting value is an object that has function `toPostgres`, as its own or inherited, the object thus provides its own
-_Custom Type Formatting_.
+When a formatting value is an object that has function `toPostgres`, it supports _Custom Type Formatting_.

-Query-formatting engine invokes the function to get the actual value to be injected into the query, passing it the object via `this`, and as a single parameter (in case `toPostgres` is an ES6 arrow function):
+Query-formatting engine then calls `toPostgres` to get the actual value, passing it the object via `this`, and as a single parameter (in case `toPostgres` is an ES6 arrow function):

 ```js
 const obj = {